-Ripplevale School will be mindful and sensitive to needs of different cultures, races and religions and will accommodate and consider these needs when addressing uniform requirements for students.
+Ripplevale School will be mindful and sensitive to needs of different cultures, races and religions and will accommodate and consider these needs when addressing uniform requirements for students (see the Intercultural Matters Policy).

 Ripplevale School will pass on to the uniform supplier any complaints regarding the standard of uniform supplied.